ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 ---
 {% include JB/setup %}

 [CloudFormation](https://aws.amazon.com/cloudformation/) templates are JSON documents that build AWS infrastucture.
 The cool part is that these templates can be version control and run over and over again - this is infrastructure as code in a fleshy-codey sort of way!
 The only bummer is that you can only have 20 CloudFormation stacks in a region - and of course, you can increase this by contacting AWS.
-Obviously you can create as many CloudFormation templates as you want.
+Obviously, you can create as many CloudFormation templates as you want.

 NOTE: These notes aren't just for the AWS Developer Certification... they also include information on the DevOps Pro Certification as well.